QubesOS/qubes-doc/troubleshooting/install-nvidia-driver.md

    * Using the anaconda installer interface, switch to the "shell" TTY (ALT-F2), and use `ip a` command to display the IP addresses.
 3. Using the Connect to the IP (remember the :1) using a VNC viewer.
 4. Follow the installation UI.
-   * Since this won't be a usable install, skipping LUKS encryption is an option which will simplify this troubelshooting process.
+   * Since this won't be a usable install, skipping LUKS encryption is an option which will simplify this troubleshooting process.
    * Do *not* reboot at the end of the installation.
 5. Once the installation completes, use the local VGA console switch to TTY2 via ALT-F2
    * Switch to the chroot of the newly-installed system via `chroot /mnt/sysinstall`